-Cost of replacement: What it would cost the business to replace the key employee?
+What it would cost the business to replace the key employee?
 Factors to consider would be the time it takes to find a replacement, training, and bringing the new employee up to speed.
 All the while that it takes to find a replacement the business would be losing revenue due to the loss of the key employee, so the revenue loss should also be factored in.
 The typical number used is around ten times the key person’s earnings.

-Multiple of salary/income: this is an easy valuation method but fails to take much, if anything specific to the key-employee or business, into account.
+This is an easy valuation method but fails to take much, if anything specific to the key-employee or business, into account.
 Simply take the current key employees income and multiply it by a factor of five to ten times.

-Percentage of business income: What percentage does the key person contribute to the overall income of the business?
+What percentage does the key person contribute to the overall income of the business?
 Once the percentage of the business income is determined, that number should be multiplied by how long it would take to find someone to fill that key person’s shoes, typically 1-3 years.

 A quick way to calculate a key person’s value would be to determine the employees percentage contribution to the net or gross profits of the business.
 Next, multiply that number by 2 years for gross profit percentage and 5 years for net profit percentage.